- Core Facilities

 Participants who satisfactorily complete a workshop will receive a certificate.

-This course introduces the natural environment of bioinformatics: the Linux command line.
+This workshop introduces the natural environment of bioinformatics: the Linux command line.
 Material will cover logging into remote machines, filesystem organization and file manipulation, and installing and using software (including examples such as HMMER, BLAST, and MUSCLE).
 Finally, we introduce the CGRB research infrastructure (including submitting batch jobs) and concepts for data analysis on the command line with tools such as grep and wc.

 The Linux command-line environment has long been used for analyzing text-based and scientific data, and there are a large number of tools pre-installed for data analysis.
 These can be chained together to form powerful pipelines.
 Material will cover these and related tools (including grep, sort, awk, sed, etc.) driven by examples of biological data in a problem-solving context that introduces programmatic thinking.
 This course also covers regular expressions, a useful syntax for matching and substituting string and sequence data.

-This course introduces programming concepts, driven by examples of biological data analysis, in the Python programming language.
+This workshop introduces programming concepts, driven by examples of biological data analysis, in the Python programming language.
 Topics covered will include variables and data types (including strings, integers and floats, dictionaries and lists), control flow (loops, conditionals, and some boolean logic), variable scope and its proper use, basic usage of regular expressions, functions, file input and output, and interacting with the larger Unix/Linux environment.

 Part II of the Python series expands on basic programming topics and explores a common concept in modern software development called Object Oriented design, driven again by examples of biological data analysis.
 Although we will not cover the subtopics of inheritance or public/private variables, we will discuss the use of objects (and their blueprints: classes) in encapsulating functionality into easily used blocks of code that more closely match the biological concepts at hand.
 Other topics in this area include APIs and syntactic sugar.
 Finally, we’ll use these ideas to explore creating and using packages such as the BioPython package.